wix-incubator/react-native-interactable/README.md

 * `y` - The vertical anchor position of the spring (relative to the center).
 Default is `0.0`.
 * `tension` - Tension of the spring.
 Default is `300`.
 * `damping` - Amount of damping on the spring.
 Default is `0.0`.
-* `limitX` - Limit the spring influence to a specific horizontal area.
+* `influenceArea` - Limit the spring influence to a specific area.
 Optional.
 An object with the following properties:
-  * `max` - The maximum horizontal influence point (relative to the center).
+  * `left` - The minimum horizontal influence point (relative to the center).
 Optional.
-  * `min` - The minimum horizontal influence point (relative to the center).
+  * `right` - The maximum horizontal influence point (relative to the center).
 Optional.
-* `limitY` - Limit the spring influence to a specific vertical area.
+  * `top` - The minimum vertical influence point (relative to the center).
 Optional.
-An object with the following properties:
-  * `max` - The maximum vertical influence point (relative to the center).
-Optional.
+  * `bottom` - The maximum vertical influence point (relative to the center).
-  * `min` - The minimum vertical influence point (relative to the center).
 Optional.
 * `haptics` - Whether to enable haptic feedback on springs with influence area.
 Default `false`.

 Note: For the springs to affect the view while dragging, make sure dragging is performed via a spring using the `dragWithSpring` prop.